 National University of Ireland (NUI Galway) in collaboration with CARE-PEAT is offering grant applications for the Peatland Conservation and Restoration Research Project funded by INTERREG NWE.

 Well-offer to get a PhD study in Ireland.

 User Review( vote)

-This PhD award is available for three years in Peatland Conservation and Restoration within the discipline of Geography at NUI Galway and a one-year stay at University College Dublin.
+This PhD Scholarship is available for three years in Peatland Conservation and Restoration within the discipline of Geography at NUI Galway and a one-year stay at University College Dublin.

 - University or Organization: National University of Ireland (NUI Galway)

 - Course Level: PhD